louhisuo/rancheros-on-qnap/README.md

     - In Virtualization Station check that IP address of VM is visible under 'Network' section when you browse VM 'Information' section

+Note about console access:
+As default you will not be able to login via console into RancherOS vM.
+If you need console access into a RancherOS node VM, on VM console screen select 'Autologin on tty1 amd ttyS0' bootloader option to enable 'rancher' user autologin.

 References:
 ---